Heath1979/Post-it/README.md

 ## Future Features

-- **Social account login**: Allowing popular social account login to the Happy Heath site will speed up the registration process.
+- **Social account login**: Allowing popular social account login to the Post It site will speed up the registration process.
 - **Business pages**: Allow for businesses to sign up and advertise when they will be attending events
 - **Add picture gallery to posts**: Allows the community to post images of there time spent at an event
 - **User profile**: Users can view a profile and amend as required.